 - In the apology emails – They reduce the possibility that customers “divorce” the company for unacceptable customer experience.

-In the end, the role of a copywriter is to craft compelling copy that meets these goals and transform a “Just married” into a “Just have done another good job”.
+In the end, the role of a copywriter is to craft compelling copy that meets these goals, and transforms a “Just married” into a “Just have done another good job”.

 A Writing-Friendly Question: In which of these three contexts would you preferably use copywriting and storytelling?